-Created by award-winning writer Peter Bowker (The A Word), the epic seven-part series tells the story of ordinary people from all sides of the global conflict of the Second World War.
+Created by award-winning writer Peter Bowker (The A Word), the epic series tells the story of ordinary people from all sides of the global conflict of the Second World War.

-Here’s some interesting trivia about World on Fire from the cast and crew:
+While we wait for the “riveting” new season, here are some interesting trivia about World on Fire from the cast and crew: